9 Budgeting Strategies for Single Parents

 - exactly what you can afford based on your income

-- have a useful guide to help you achieve important financial goals
+- achieve important financial goals

 Whether it's saving for your children's education, creating an emergency fund, or putting away a few extra dollars for incidentals, you'll be working toward meeting those goals while also gaining a deep sense of accomplishment.

-Plus, instead of spending hours calculating how much money you owe and worrying about how you'll possibly pay the bills, you'll already have a financial plan in place and can instead focus your attention where you want it for your children.
+Plus, instead of spending hours calculating how much you owe and worrying about how you'll possibly pay the bills, you'll already have a financial plan in place and can instead focus your attention where you want it for your children.

 With helpful budgeting strategies in place, you can be the best parent possible and provide your children with everything they need-without the safety net of a partner.